Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 10. Run a Cost/Benefit Analysis Before Every Fight.

-11. Don’t drag things out.
+11. Don’t drag things out unnecessarily.

 The longer your case is open, the more your divorce costs grow.

-Every 30 – 60 days your lawyer has to go to court to tell the judge what’s happening.
+Every 30 - 60 days your lawyer has to go to court to tell the judge what's happening.
 Your lawyer has to do that even if nothing is happening.
-Meanwhile, you pay your lawyer for every single court appearance.
+Meanwhile, you have to pay your lawyer for every single court appearance.

 What’s more, just having your divorce case open increases the amount of conflict between you and your spouse.
 Being in the middle of litigation – any litigation – is stressful.
 The more stressed you are, the more likely you and your spouse are to fight.
 The more you fight, the uglier your divorce gets.
 The uglier it gets, the longer it takes to resolve anything.
 Meanwhile, your lawyers keep going to court.